-Putting together my blogroll last month (the latest version is on the Writing front page) was the first time in a while I’ve thought about what blogs I’m following and why.
+Putting together my blogroll last month (the latest version is on this page) was the first time in a while I’ve thought about what blogs I’m following and why.
 I realised how many of them are by friends, which is lovely and cosy but it’d be good to cast the net wider.

 (I do follow sites other than those listed but those in my blogroll are, I guess, those I like enough, and that are updated regularly/recently enough, to be happy to share.)